Best Multimeter of 2021

 Next, we compared how these products did with Alternating Current (AC) circuits.
 Two products immediately stand out when it comes to measuring AC voltage and current: the Fluke 117 and the Etekcity MSR-C600.
 The Fluke 117 is a true electrician's True-RMS multimeter, featuring a series of advanced AC measurement tools, like an Auto-volt feature with a low-impedance input and a non-contact voltage sensor.
 It is auto-ranging for alternating current and voltage and is also able to measure frequency.

 While AC and DC measurement abilities are critical for any good multimeter, it is important not to disregard all of the other measuring capabilities these products have.
 All of the models that we tested have a diode, resistance, and audible continuity check, with a few meters going even further.
-The AstroAI 6000 can also measure capacitance, transistor gain, duty cycle, and the temperature using its K-type thermocouple.
+The AstroAI 6000 can also measure capacitance, transistor gain, duty cycle, and temperature using its K-type thermocouple.
+The KAIWEETS HT118A also can measure temperature with a similar thermocouple.

 While this isn't necessarily a measurement function, both the AstroAI AM33D and the Etekcity MSR-R500 have a dedicated square wave output, which is useful for testing amplifier circuits.
 These also have a diode check — handy if you are working with LEDs.